dmm1/Ecosphere/README.md

 - **Contacts**: Basic Implementation, related to BP and Users

 - **Tasks and Activities**: Basic Implementation, related to Users and Opportunities

+- **Search**: Search for all Models, including Users, Opportunities, Leads, Contacts, and Activities.
 -
 - - **Sample Data Import**: Import for the apps via seeds view docs/